davidrogola/akka-events-management/README.md

           }

   The cluster discovery method being used is *aws-api-ecs-async* provided by akka management.
-The bootstrap method will automatically discover the running instances in the same aws cluster specfied above and initiate the process of akka cluster formation.
+The bootstrap method will automatically discover the running container instances in the same aws cluster specfied above and initiate the process of akka cluster formation.
-  For this bootstrapping method to work with AWS ECS with EC2 launch type the following configurations should be done:
+  For this bootstrapping method to work on AWS ECS with EC2 launch type the following configurations should be done:

        - The following IAM roles should be assigned to the Task Execution role associated with the AWS task defination: